RikardLegge/view-model-mapper/README.md

 * [TODO] Persistable animations

-* [TODO] Usage examples
+* [TODO] Add usage examples

-* [TODO] Improve editing UI
+* [TODO] Create persistable functions and models

+* [TODO] Allow arrays in models and arrays of models

 * [Partial] Drag and drop UI for building a user interface and mapping model data (Through dev console)

-* [Partial] Middleware is responsible for more complex data manipulation actions as well as data validation and type casting.
+* Middleware is responsible for more complex data manipulation actions as well as data validation and type casting.

 * All views are pluggable and will expose ports and connectors.
 The connections are declarative and can be configured in a sepparate json file.